routegy/routegy-docs/app/docs/how-to/create-new-touchpoints.md

 ---
-title: "Create new touchpoints | How-to"
+title: "Create new microapps | How-to"
-description: "How do I create new touchpoints?"
+description: "How do I create new microapps?"
 sidebar: false
 ---

-# Create new touchpoints
+# Create new microapps

-This document describes how to create new [touchpoints](/topic/touchpoints/) using the Admin web app.
+This document describes how to create new [microapps](/topic/microapps/) using the Admin web app.

 #### Step 1